Oliver-Loeffler/UndecoratorBis/README.md

  * Add description on how Themes work, describe all style classes, all fx:ids and their purpose, how things work together.

 Well, he would like to see more screenshots of apps built using UndecoratorBis, this will happen.
 I have already implemented 2 new themes and will share screens of them soon.
-The demo apps will be updated as well.
+A demo app for WXFlat has been added recently.

 The reason why I'd like to publish this one on https://search.maven.org is, that the environment where UndecoratorBis will be used, does not support other repositories than search.maven.org.